tyoung3/sw/README.md

 (E) <- (F);
 ```
 and consists of:
   * processname, component identifier, and optional arguments in parens
   * portnumber (defaults to 0),
-	* right arrow("->") or left arrow("<-),
+  * a stream director:  right arrow("->") or left arrow("<-),
   * portnumber,
   * and another processname and component identifier, and optional arguments  in parens
-	* a statement terminator(';'.
+  * a statement terminator(';').

-The arrows ("<-" and "->") point from the source process to the sink process.
-Arrows may
+The stream director(director) points from the source process to the sink process.
+A director may
-include a type identifier and/or a stream buffer size: e.g. "<10-" and "-2>".
+include a type identifier and/or a stream buffer size: e.g. "<type_A 10-"  or "-type_B>".
 If not included, buffer size defaults to zero.
 Example with anonymous processes:
 ```
   (_) -int 3> (_); [integer stream with buffersize of three]